TheraForge/OTFMagicBox/README.md

 + Monitoring of health data with Apple's HealthKit framework.
 + Automatic data synchronization across the Cloud (a la Dropbox) using the OTFToolBox SDK.
 + Support for various popular technologies out of the box: user authentication (Sign in with Apple in addition to standard login) with OAuth2, HIPAA- abd GDPR-compliant traffic encryption at rest and in transit (uses TLS 1.3 crypto), app notifications using HTTP 2 Server-Sent Events (SSE), etc.
++ SF Symbols 1.1 support (available on iOS/iPadOS 13 and watchOS 6, and later releases)

-MagicBox includes the following features:
+MagicBox includes the following customizable features:

 ## Onboarding

-When a user launches an app for the first time, the onboarding process presents the app's goals and provides instructions that highlight key benefits and features.
+When a user launches an app for the first time, the onboarding process presents the app’s goals and provides instructions that highlight key benefits and features.

 ## Consent